davidroeca/LimeMachine/README.md

 ## LimeMachine

 An app that *takes you back* to the days when music apps were simple.
-I plan to integrate it with Clementine (see the citrus theme?) as my desktop music player.
+I plan to integrate it with Clementine (*another citrus fruit*) as my desktop music player.

 ## Goals